 Assisting worthwhile causes, particularly those in our local community, is very important to all of us here at Retirement Line.
-We are keen to support worthwhile charities, groups, and clubs and individuals and especially those that enhance the lives of people in or approaching retirement.
+We are happy to support worthwhile charities, groups, clubs and individuals, especially those that enhance the lives of people in or approaching retirement.
 We are proud of all our staff members who have helped us to raise money for local causes.
-These are just some of our charitable and sponsorship activities from recent months...
+These are just some of the charitable and sponsorship activities we support...

-Retirement Line has just agreed a sponsorship deal with The City of Peterborough Tennis Club, working together to encourage local people of all age groups to take up, or get back into, this great sport.
-The money will assist the club in their delivery of new coaching activities through subsided blocks of coaching and free taster lessons at the club and in local schools; including new ‘Rusty Rackets’ courses to encourage seniors who previously played tennis to pick up their rackets again.
+Retirement Line agreed a sponsorship deal with The City of Peterborough Tennis Club, working together to encourage local people of all age groups to take up, or get back into this great sport.
+The money will assist the club in their delivery of new coaching activities through subsidised blocks of coaching and free taster lessons at the club and in local schools; including new ‘Rusty Rackets’ courses to encourage seniors who previously played tennis to pick up their rackets again.

 We were approached by the Longthorpe Bowls Club, a vibrant organisation with over 100 active playing members and 25 social members.
-We are very pleased to be sponsoring a number of their events across 2016, including race nights and a summer fundraising day, to help raise funds to maintain their bowls green and to improve their facilities by the addition of toilets.
+We were pleased to sponsor a number of their events, including race nights and a summer fundraising day, to help raise funds to maintain their bowls green and to improve their facilities by the addition of toilets.

 As well as helping good causes, we also support actions to reduce our carbon footprint wherever possible.
-For Christmas 2015 we sent out e-cards at Christmas to all our clients, suppliers and business partners, and gave the £250 we would have spent on cards to our local Sue Ryder hospice, Thorpe Hall, in Peterborough.
-The hospice cares for people aged 16 and over who are living with conditions like cancer, heart failure and lung disease, and are a cause very close to our hearts.
+For Christmas, in lieu of normal cards by post we send e-cards to our clients, suppliers and business partners, and make a generous donation to our local Sue Ryder hospice in Peterborough.
+The hospice cares for people aged 16 and over who are living with conditions like cancer, heart failure and lung disease, and is a cause very close to our hearts.

-Congratulations go to our Financial Administrator, Rebecca Russell, for raising money for the Peterborough Dementia Action Alliance in December 2015.
+Congratulations go to our Financial Administrator, Rebecca Russell, for raising money for the Peterborough Dementia Action Alliance.
 Rebecca and her mum, Linda, teamed up to do a 5K run dressed in Santa costumes to raise funds for Dementia care.
 Rebecca would like to thank the staff and directors of Retirement Line who donated £272 to her fundraising total.
 Their two Labrador dogs, Buddy and Henry, also joined – although cheeky Buddy refused to wear his Santa costume!